f0uriest/GASTOp/docs/future_work.rst

 One method is to create a function that takes as input the user's choice for mutation, crossover, and selection.
-The function then instantiates the correct objects and returns 3 objects: a specific type of Mutator, a specific type of Crossover, and a specfic type of Selector.
-When a mutation needs to be done, the *run* method of the instatiated Mutator object can now be directly called.
+The function then instantiates the correct objects and returns 3 objects: a specific type of Mutator, a specific type of Crossover, and a specific type of Selector.
+When a mutation needs to be done, the *run* method of the instantiated Mutator object can now be directly called.